Geese and swans are some of the largest birds you will find in Virginia!

 - Large, entirely white bird with a long white neck.

 - To identify correctly, look for a yellow patch on their black facial skin below the eye.

 - Smaller than Trumpeter Swans.

-During summer, you will not see Tundra Swans in Virginia, as they spend the breeding season in the remote arctic.
-Look for them in winter and during migration, where they are visitors to many large bodies of water.
-They also visit farm fields in large flocks looking for food.
+You will not see Tundra Swans in Virginia during summer, as they spend the breeding season in the remote Arctic.
+Look for them in winter and migration, where they are visitors to many large bodies of water.
+They also visit farm fields in large flocks, looking for food.

 The most common sound these birds make is a “hoo-ho-hoo” bugle, with the second syllable being emphasized.
 (Listen below)